TeamGloomy/TeamGloomy.github.io/pages/mydoc/mks_sbase_pins.md

 <div class="datatable-end"></div>

+## MKS Sbase v1.3 Other Pins in Firmware

-Other pin numbers.
-Either name can be used in the firmware (config.g).
+If more than one pin name is availble, either name can be used in the firmware (config.g).
-If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of P0.1, P0_1, 0.1 or 0_1.
+If the pins aren't in the table (due to not having a special name), then the pin itself can be used in the form of P0.1 or P0_1.

 <div class="datatable-begin"></div>